 How Long We Keep Your Identifiable Data

-Detailed survey responses will not be shared, but will be stored for 14 days to permit aggregate reporting.
-Your identifying information will only be used to send your certificate after you complete the daily screening survey, and will be deleted biweekly to preserve the confidentiality of the information you enter.
+Detailed survey responses will not be shared, but will be stored for 60 days to permit aggregate reporting and to ensure case investigation is possible in the event you or someone in your building tests positive for Covid-19.
+Your identifying information will only be used to send your certificate after you complete the daily screening survey, and will be deleted bimonthly to preserve the confidentiality of the information you enter.
 Copies of certificates will be used to collect statistics for cleared vs. not cleared respondents, and kept for one month.
 Deidentified aggregate data relating to the number of people cleared or not cleared to work daily will be retained only so long as necessary to support the overall assessment of campus reopening activities.

 Supervisors must delete their copy of the employee certificates at the end of each day.
 Employees should delete their certificates daily.